Obsidian-W/Obsidian-travelblog/site/content/english/blog/HowTo-Turkmenistan.md

 - Phone: +993 61 67 22 66
 - Mail: ruslanhydyrov@gmail.com

-If you get in touch, **tell him you come thanks to Tim Paris** (that’s me).
-He’ll know.
+If you get in touch, **tell him you come thanks to Tim Paris** (that's me).
+He'll know.

 ---

 ## The Border

 At the moment (September 2025), the **only open land border for tourists** is near Dashoguz, the **Shavat crossing** from Uzbekistan.
-If you’re coming overland, you’ll likely cross from Khiva (Uzbekistan) into Turkmenistan.
+If you're coming overland, you'll likely cross from Khiva (Uzbekistan) into Turkmenistan.
 I took a Yandex shared with another traveler and found one in twenty minutes.
 It's an hour drive, be prepared for a long wait and to have to give a bonus to your driver.
 I gave the equivalent of a very good meal as a bonus.